RickyDoan/Python--Medical-data-extraction-Backend-Project/README.md

 ## Python--Medical-data-extraction-Backend-Project - Etracting pdf to string - fetching FastAPI using Postman

-This project is an extraction system to convert pdf medical file to string and using FastAPI backend server.
+This project is an extraction system to convert pdf medical file to personal text informations and using FastAPI backend server.

 ## Project Structure